Event Information

 • 10 a.m. – Commencement procession begins.

-The undergraduate ceremony is scheduled to last approximately 2-3 hours.
-The graduate ceremony is scheduled to last approximately 1.5 hours.
+• The Undergraduate Commencement Ceremony is scheduled to last approximately 2-3 hours.

 Order of Ceremonies